BlockchainCommons/Pseudonymity-Guide/01_2_regain_privacy.md

 ### Use a VPN

-Some think Virtual Private Networks (VPNs) are the holy grail of privacy, but that is often not the case.
-VPNs are better for security, because they make sure all your network traffic gets tunneled through encrypted channels.
-You also get a new public-facing IP address, so that would give you some privacy.
-But it is far from being anonymous.
+Some think Virtual Private Networks (VPNs) are the holy grail of privacy or anonymity, but that is not the case.
+VPNs are better for security when using public Wi-Fi networks, because they make sure all your network traffic gets tunneled through encrypted channels.
+You also get a new public-facing IP address, so that would give you some privacy from your internet service provider (ISP).
+Apart from that, a VPN will also let you circumvent blocked content in your location and access content that can only be reached from other places.
+Just don't expect using a VPN will make you anonymous!

-Overall, there are plenty of advantages to using a good VPN.
+Overall, there are some advantages to using a good VPN.
 However, there are also negative aspects.
 By using a VPN you're trusting that company not to snoop on your traffic or keep logs of it, and a bad VPN would do just that –– spy on your network traffic and keep logs to sell it out or hand it over at a whim.
 For that reason, never use a VPN that keeps logs, and choose one that has been audited by a third party.

 Additionally, it might be helpful to use a VPN service that does not require extensive information for account setup and that you can pay for with Bitcoin.
 This would grant you some anonymity - or at least pseudoanonymity.
 [Mullvad](https://mullvad.net/en/) is a good choice for all the above reasons, and they have an [onion website](http://o54hon2e2vj6c7m3aqqu6uyece65by3vgoxxhlqlsvkmacw6a7m7kiad.onion/en/) too.

 The proper steps you need to take to subscribe to a good VPN securely and privately will be discussed in Section Three, so you might want to wait until you get there to get it sorted out.
 But you might want to have a VPN for your real-world identity too, in which case you can start getting right away.
 Just be sure to use a different option than Mullvad, because that will be used for the identity you'll be creating later on.
-A good VPN for your real-world identity is ProtonVPN, NortonVPN, or ExpressVPN.
-Check them out and compare them to see which one best fits your real-world identity needs.
+(A good alternate VPN is ProtonVPN.
+Check it out and see if it fits your real-world identity needs.)

-### Harden your internet browser
+### Harden Your Internet Browser

 Your internet browser is your bridge to the online world.
 It can reveal a great deal of information about you and can easily become an attack vector if it's used on the default configurations and you're careless.
 So you should carefuly consider which one to use, how to use it, and when to use it.